Esethucreates/upwork_scraper_demo/README.md

 **Important Note on Testing:** Frequent testing can result in your IP address being blocked by Upwork/Cloudflare.
 Consider using a VPN or limiting test frequency if developing this project further.

-**Note for employers:** This project demonstrates my ability to work with HTTP requests, browser automation, HTML parsing, and data extraction, even though the complete market research goal wasn't fully realized due to external constraints.

 ## 🔮 Future Development